WKU Career Development

-The WKU Advising and Career Development Center (ACDC) will continue to offer career support to all students during this time of transition due to COVID-19.
+The WKU Advising and Career Development Center (ACDC) will continue to offer career support to all students during this pandemic.
 Our first priority is your health, safety and well-being.
-Unfortunately in person appointments have been suspended until further notice.
-However, we are here to support you in the following ways:
+We are here to support you in the following ways:

 Want to chat with a Career Coach?

 Use our Drop-In Career Studio Zoom Video Chat Waiting Room, open Monday-Friday from 9 am-4 pm.

 - Click on this link: https://wku.zoom.us/j/761330360 (Download Zoom if necessary)

 - Wait for a staff member to greet you!

 - Please be patient in the waiting room as the Career Coach meets with students one at a time.
 They will keep you updated as you wait in line.
 Wait time is usually no longer than 10-15 minutes.

 We are available to help in a variety of ways.
 Click here to connect.

 Career development is a lifelong process of exploration, education, and experience that begins the very first time you are asked the question "What do you want to be when you grow up?"

 Whether you've decided on your career or don't know where to start, the WKU Advising and Career Development Center is here to help by connecting you with the resources and skills you need to drive your career development.